PriyaGhosal/SkillWise/README.md

 - **npm**: Node package manager to install dependencies.
 It comes bundled with Node.js.
 - **Web Browser**: A modern web browser like Google Chrome or Firefox for testing the application.

-## Getting Started

-## Getting Started
+## Getting Started🚀

 Follow these steps to start your learning journey with SkillWise:

-1. **Sign Up**: Create your SkillWise account by visiting our [sign-up page](#).
+1. **Sign Up**📝: Create your SkillWise account by visiting our [sign-up page](#).
-2. **Browse Courses**: Discover a variety of courses across different fields.
+2. **Browse Courses**📚: Discover a variety of courses across different fields.
 Use the search and filter options to find courses that match your interests.
-3. **Enroll**: Join the courses that interest you by clicking the "Enroll" button on the course page.
+3. **Enroll**🎓: Join the courses that interest you by clicking the "Enroll" button on the course page.
-4. **Learn and Grow**: Start learning at your own pace.
+4. **Learn and Grow**📈: Start learning at your own pace.
 Track your progress through the course dashboard and complete assignments to reinforce your knowledge.

-Enjoy your learning experience with SkillWise!
+Enjoy your learning experience with SkillWise!😊

-## Contributing
+## Contributing🌍

 We welcome contributions from the community.
 To contribute, follow these detailed steps: